-Area of Work Conclusion Reporting to the National Audit Office (NAO) on our review of the Group's Whole of Government Accounts return (WGA).
+Conclusion

 We had no matters to report.

 The Group is below the specified audit threshold of £500mn.
 Therefore, we did not perform any audit procedures on the return.

-As a result of the above we have also: Area of Work Conclusion Issued a report to those charged with governance of the Group communicating significant findings resulting from our audit.
+Conclusion

 Our Audit Results Report dated 11 June 2021 was circulated to Joint Independent Audit Committee.
-Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice.

 Our certificate was issued on 21 June 2021